cisagov/dotgov-home/pages/registration/common-questions.md

 ### My request was denied.
 What is the appeal process?

-In October 1997, the Federal Networking Council delegated full responsibility for .gov domain registration to the General Services Administration ([https://www.gsa.gov](https://www.gsa.gov)).
-Please contact the Domain Registration Help Desk with any questions you may have.
+In October 1997, the Federal Networking Council delegated full responsibility for .gov domain registration to the [General Services Administration](https://www.gsa.gov).
+Please [contact us]({{ site.baseurl}}/support/) with any questions you may have.

-- Toll-free: 1-877-734-4688
-- Email: <registrar@dotgov.gov>